BrindleDigital/rentfetch/readme.txt

 == Changelog ==

+= 0.29.1 =

+* Bugfix: When cleaning json responses (Yardi sometimes sends us strings that include unescaped quotes), we were sometimes converting single quotes to double quotes.

 = 0.29 =

 * Adding backend highlighting functionality in the propety columns view to see at a glance where likely problems are arising.